SCPR/kpcc_backroom_handshakes/ballot_box/documentation/README.md

 ----

-Result Source
+ResultSource
 -------------

-Describes a source of data for election results
+Describes a source of election results data

-* **election** = ForeignKey to an upcoming election
+* **election**: ForeignKey to an Election
     - Example: primary-2016-06-07
 * **source_name**: Name of data source
     - Example: Secretary of State